 This statewide program based in hospitals for medical staff used the discussion of literature to develop cross-cultural sensitivity, encourage empathy, and alleviate burnout among healthcare professionals.
 Poetry Heals was an outgrowth created in partnership with CavanKerry Press, which trained poets to facilitate dialogues on healthcare issues through literature.

 PUBLICATIONS

 Books

-Come and Be Shocked: Representing Baltimore from John Waters to The Wire.
-Under contract with Johns Hopkins University Press.
+Come and Be Shocked: Baltimore Beyond John Waters and The Wire.
+Baltimore: Johns Hopkins University Press, 2020.

 Class Acts: Young Men and the Rise of Lifestyle, 1945-2000.
 University of Nevada Press, 2015.

 Articles, Chapters & Encyclopedia Entries